khaledymoh/ETRecyclerView/README.md

 # ETRecyclerView

 * Mastering Recycler View with this simple project
-* Add Item in specific position
-* Delete Item in specific position
+* Add/Delete Item in specific position
-* Drag/Swap Item to change position -- Swap to remove
+* Drag/Swap to change item position & Swap to remove
 * Expandable item
 * Fliter items with Search View